-A building warrant of fitness makes sure that the Specified systems in your building are maintained, inspected and reported.
+A building warrant of fitness is a statement from the owner that the specified systems in their building are maintained, inspected and working effectively.

 As a building owner you have to:

 We will send you an annual reminder.
-The reminder letter includes information on completing the Building warrant of fitness form (Form 12).
+The reminder letter includes information on completing the building warrant of fitness renewal form:

-The owner must sign two copies of the building warrant of fitness form.
-One copy must be displayed in the building, and the other must be sent to the Council, with all required Form 12A certificates.
+The owner must sign the building warrant of fitness form.
+A copy must be displayed in a public area of the building, another copy must be sent to the Council, with all required Form 12A certificates issued by the IQPs.

 There is also an annual administration fee for processing the building warrant of fitness.
 This is comprised of a base fee and an additional fee per specified system.
-A new fee for building warrants of fitness site audits following a failed audit has also been introduced.
+We have also introduced a new fee for building warrants of fitness site audits following a failed audit.

 Refer to the building consents fee schedule for related fees.